RSR Pro 440 Turbo Water Injection

 DIY

-With probably 100 individuals and half as many greedy capitalists pushing water into engines it's pretty easy to check around and put together a DIY Water Injection system for under well under $200.00.
+With probably 100 individuals and half as many greedy capitalists gathering up parts to make "kits" pushing water into engines it's pretty easy to check around and put together a DIY Water Injection system for under well under $200.00.
 A water pump from Northern Tool and a bunch of parts from the hardware store and you can be a DIY Water Injection expert.
 Check around.
 All the information is easy to come by.

 Power Up